LijTesfaye/kmeans_clustering_toretto_group/README.md

 NB:
 The result of the MapReduce stage will be the same even if the combiner is not called by the Hadoop framework.

-### Python for Validation
+## Python for Validation
-This is  the validation part of the project....
+For the purpose of validation of our work we used python.
+First lets have a little description of the main python scripts that are used in this project.

+### Dataset generator script
+The python script (here)[https://github.com/LijTesfaye/kmeans_clustering_toretto_group/blob/master/python-module/dataset_Gen.py] is used to generate a madeup dataset.
+###
 ### 2D random sample dataset

 We generated a sample dataset using a python script to validate the